Gabriela Soukalová: Personal life

 She is the daughter of Gabriela Svobodová, a former cross-country skier, who won an Olympic silver medal in the 4 x 5 km relay at Sarajevo in 1984.
 Later, her mother helps as a personal trainer.

 In summer 2014, Soukalová started dating Czech professional badminton player Petr Koukal.
 They married on 13 May 2016, in the historic unfinished church in Panenský Týnec.
 They divorced in September or October 2020.

 In April 2018 she published her autobiography Jiná (meaning Different), in which she revealed a long history of eating disorders.

 In December 2020 Soukalová posed for Czech version of Playboy magazine and charity calendar.
 On 1 March 2021 Soukalová announced her pregnancy with her new partner Miloš Kadeřábek and return to her birth name.
+On 16 September 2021, Soukalová announced the birth of her daughter Izabela Gabriela.

 On 5 March 2024 in movie theatre Cinema City Slovanský dům, Prague premiered documentary about Soukalová named Gabriela Soukalová: Pravda se pořád vyplatí (Gabriela Soukalová: The truth always pays off) directed by Petr Větrovský.
 Soukalová sang duet with Štefan Margita named Teď budu mluvit já (Now I will speak) for her documentary.

+On 29 August 2026, Soukalová announced the birth of her second daughter Gloria Gabriela with the same partner.